owntone/owntone-server/docs/getting_started.md

 - Open the web interface
 - Open the app on your mobile phone and go to `Settings`, `Add Library`.
 The app will now display a 4 digit pin
-- After a few seconds a modal dialog will appear in forked-daapds web interface.
+- After a few seconds a modal dialog will appear in OwnTone's web interface.
   Enter the pin from the app there.
   The pairing should now complete and your remote app should show your media library